sourav-bhattacharya/LZWatchDog/README.md

 LZ Custodian, but was later renamed to LZ Watch Dog.
 So if you see Custodian mentioned somewhere, don't panic.

-"[Engineering the Next Generation of Cloud Governance](https://cloudrumblings.io/cloud-adoption-engineering-the-next-generation-of-cloud-governance-21fb1a2eff60)" by \@drewfirment
+Source of Inspiration: "[Engineering the Next Generation of Cloud Governance](https://cloudrumblings.io/cloud-adoption-engineering-the-next-generation-of-cloud-governance-21fb1a2eff60)" by \@drewfirment